Key takeaways

 Who's allowed to sign what in your organization?

-Signatory authority is simply the official permission someone gets to sign legal documents on behalf of the organization.
-This means when the person signs a document, the whole organization and not just the individual becomes bound by the terms.
+Signatory authority is the official permission someone holds to sign legal documents on behalf of an organization.
+When that person signs, the entire organization — not just the individual — becomes bound by the terms of that document.

-That’s why it's crucial to assign signatory authority clearly and intentionally.
-Or else, you can open the door to legal risks.
+That's why it's critical to assign signatory authority clearly and intentionally.
+Without it, you're exposed.

-Under uniform commercial code (UCC) § 3-403, an unauthorized signature doesn’t count unless the organization later confirms it, or the third party relied on it in good faith.
-In other words, if someone signs without the proper authority, the contract might not hold up in court.
+Under Uniform Commercial Code (UCC) § 3-403, an unauthorized signature doesn't count unless the organization later ratifies it, or the third party relied on it in good faith.
+In plain terms: if someone signs without proper authority, the contract might not hold up in court.
+And in litigation-heavy practice areas — which Thomson Reuters' Q4 2025 Law Firm Financial Index identifies as a growing segment as transactional work cools — that exposure matters more than ever.

-Assigning signatory authority is a smart move to smoothen business processes (like approvals) and protect your company from risks (such as litigation).
-Let’s dive deeper into the reasons:
+Assigning signatory authority is a smart move to smooth out business processes and protect your organization from risk.
+Here's why it matters in practice:

 1. Aids operational flow

-When the signatory authority is well-defined, everyone knows who is responsible for making decisions.
-This reduces confusion and delays since there’s no guessing about who can approve what.
+When signatory authority is well-defined, everyone knows who is responsible for making decisions.
+This reduces confusion and delays — no guessing about who can approve what.
+If a contract needs to happen quickly, the designated signatory can step in without chasing approvals up the chain.

 2. Helps automate the document creation workflow

-Forrester’s research found that automated workflows can speed up document approval processes by 40 to 50%.
-However, that only works when your signing process is clear and consistent.
-If signatories are constantly changing or undefined, automation can’t deliver its full benefits.
-Before digitizing, make sure roles and authority levels are structured; it’s the foundation for fast, seamless approvals.
+Automated workflows can speed up document approval processes by 40 to 50%, according to Forrester research.
+But that only works when your signing process is clear and consistent.
+If signatories are constantly changing or undefined, automation can't deliver its full value.
+Before you digitize, make sure roles and authority levels are structured — it's the foundation for fast, consistent approvals.

 3. Builds credibility with partners

-Imagine negotiating a partnership with a company for weeks, finalizing terms, and then getting a message: “Sorry, our COO wasn’t authorized to sign this.
-We’ll need to rework the deal with legal.”
-That’s not just frustrating, it’s unprofessional.
-It signals disorganization and can cause partners to back out altogether.
+Imagine negotiating a partnership for weeks, finalizing terms, and then getting a message: "Sorry, our COO wasn't authorized to sign this.
+We'll need to rework the deal with legal."
+That's not just frustrating — it signals disorganization and can cause partners to back out altogether.

 Clear signatory protocols build trust.
-When someone signs, others can move forward with the deal with confidence and trust.
+When someone signs, counterparties can move forward with confidence.

-So, whether you’re the one giving or receiving an agreement, ensure every signature carries legal weight.
+Whether you're giving or receiving an agreement, every signature needs to carry legal weight.

 5. Improves accountability

 Signatory authority acts as a control system.
-It tells everyone who can commit resources, drawing clear lines.
-This keeps spending in check and makes it easier to trace decisions during audits and disputes.
+It draws clear lines around who can commit resources, which keeps spending in check and makes it easier to trace decisions during audits and disputes.
+For legal teams managing compliance obligations under frameworks like SOX or responding to regulatory examinations, a clean authorization trail isn't optional — it's expected.

 Who Can Have Signatory Authority in a Company?

-Some roles, like founders and C-level executives, come with signatory authority by default.
-Others need it to be formally delegated.
+Some roles come with signatory authority by default.
+Others need it formally delegated.
+Here's how it typically breaks down:

-- C-level executives (CEO, CFO, COO, etc.): In larger companies, executive roles usually come with broad authority.
-The CEO often holds the most expansive powers by default
+- C-level executives (CEO, CFO, COO, etc.): In larger organizations, executive roles usually carry broad authority.
+The CEO often holds the most expansive powers by default.

-- Directors and vice presidents: Senior leaders like VPs may get signatory rights, but it’s not automatic.
-It depends on what’s formally granted, like allowing a VP of Sales to sign client contracts up to a set amount
+- Directors and vice presidents: Senior leaders like VPs may get signatory rights, but it's not automatic.
+It depends on what's formally granted — for example, allowing a VP of Sales to sign client contracts up to a set dollar threshold.

-- Authorized managers and employees: Mid-level staff can also get delegated authority for routine matters.
-For example, a procurement manager might be allowed to approve purchases under $25,000, but within specific limits such as document type, value threshold, or project scope
+- Authorized managers and employees: Mid-level staff can receive delegated authority for routine matters.
+A procurement manager might be authorized to approve purchases under $25,000, but within specific limits on document type, value, or project scope.

-- Board of directors: The board may retain authority for high-stakes decisions like mergers, asset sales, or equity deals.
-They can also pass formal resolutions to delegate authority to others
+- Board of directors: The board typically retains authority for high-stakes decisions like mergers, asset sales, or equity deals.
+They can also pass formal resolutions to delegate authority to others.

-Legal representatives: Sometimes, companies grant temporary or task-specific authority through a Power of Attorney (PoA).
-This is common in legal or international matters where a company rep can’t be present.
+- Legal representatives: Companies sometimes grant temporary or task-specific authority through a Power of Attorney (PoA) — common in legal or international matters where a company representative can't be present.

 Actual authority

-This is the clearest and most powerful form of authority.
-A governing body, like a company’s board, a principal, or a policy document, explicitly grants it, usually in writing.
+This is the clearest and most defensible form.
+A governing body — a company's board, a principal, or a policy document — explicitly grants it, usually in writing.
 It spells out exactly what someone can sign and where the limits are.
-It’s easy to prove in court and hard to dispute.
+Easy to prove in court, hard to dispute.

-For example, the board passes a resolution that gives the VP of Operations the authority to sign contracts up to $250,000.
-It’s written, approved, and clearly documented.
-Everyone knows the limit, and there’s no confusion.
+Example: The board passes a resolution giving the VP of Operations authority to sign contracts up to $250,000.
+It's written, approved, and clearly documented.

 Apparent (ostensible) authority

-Apparent authority exists when a third party believes someone has the authority to sign based on how the organization presents them.
-Maybe the person carries the title, shows up in key meetings, or gets looped into official emails.
-Even if they don’t have formal authority internally, it looks like they do from the outside.
+Apparent authority exists when a third party reasonably believes someone has authority based on how the organization presents them — their title, their presence in key meetings, their involvement in official communications.
+Even without formal internal authority, it can look like they have it from the outside.

-For example, an assistant routinely signs off on documents, and no one at the company pushes back.
-If a vendor relies on that signature in good faith, the company might still be held liable because it appeared that the assistant had authority.
+Example: An assistant routinely signs off on documents and no one at the company pushes back.
+If a vendor relies on that signature in good faith, the company might still be held liable.

 Implied authority